 A listening/speaking course focusing on preparing students for listening to authentic lectures and classroom discussions.
 Practice with classroom interactional, discussion and presentation skills.
 Pronunciation work to develop intelligible speech and ability to comprehend naturally spoken English in academic contexts.
 Level appropriate reading and writing tasks in connection with these activities.

+ESL 166 ADVANCED GRAMMAR

+5 Units

+Non-degree applicable credit course.

-ADVANCED GRAMMAR Prerequisite: Appropriate placement test score or successful completion of ESL 15.
+Prerequisite: Appropriate placement test score or successful completion of ESL 15.
 Advisory: Successful completion of ESL 157.
 Concurrent enrollment in ESL 167 recommended.
 Designed for students whose native language is not English.
 Five hours lecture, one hour laboratory.
-This course is not repeatable.

 Continuation of ESL 156.
 An advanced English course for non-native speakers focusing on comprehension, communication and grammatical accuracy.
 Emphasis on understanding and communication of abstract ideas as well as concrete new information in spoken and written contexts.
 Computer or workbook activities to reinforce knowledge of structures.
-BASIC COMPOSITION SKILLS ESL 167 5 Units Prerequisite: Appropriate placement test score or successful completion of ESL 156 and ESL 157.
-Advisory: Successful completion of or concurrent enrollment ESL 166.
+ESL 167 BASIC COMPOSITION SKILLS 5 Units Prerequisite: Appropriate placement test score or a grade of C or better in ESL 156 and 157 and a grade of C or better or concurrent enrollment ESL 166.
 Designed for students whose native language is not English.
 Five hours lecture, one hour laboratory.
-This course is not repeatable.

 A basic course for non-native speakers focusing on techniques of college writing, emphasizing clear prose.
 Lecture, discussion, and individualized instruction.
 Emphasis on the production of short compositions containing well-developed paragraphs and a variety of standard English sentences.
-Open laboratory for feedback on essays and individualized assistance with specific writing problems .
+Open laboratory for feedback on essays and individualized assistance with specific writing problems.
 Does not meet the graduation requirement in composition.
-ESL 176 APPLIED GRAMMAR & EDITING SKILLS 3 Units Prerequisite: ESL 166 or appropriate assessment Corequisite: Concurrent enrollment in ESL 25, 26, ENGL 110, 1A or 1B.
+ESL 176 APPLIED GRAMMAR & EDITING SKILLS 3 Units Prerequisites: Completion of ESL 166 or an appropriate score on the ESL placement test.
 Advisory: Pass/No Pass.

+Corequisite: Concurrent enrollment in ESL 25, 26, ENGL 110, 1A or 1B.
+May be taken two times for credit.
 Three hours lecture.
-May be repeated two times for credit.

-Review of basic English grammar for the purpose of enabling students to effectively edit their own papers.
-Includes analysis of published writings, study of grammatical rules, various grammar exercises, editing sample papers, and writing and editing original papers.
-ESL 177 ADVANCED VOCABULARY DEVELOPMENT 3 Units FOR READING & WRITING Prerequisite: Appropriate placement test score or successful completion of ESL 166 and ESL 167.
+Identify and edit for patterns of grammatical errors in original writing Develop individual error profile.
+Address pertinent grammar issues through review of grammatical rules, various grammar exercises, and editing of sample papers and original work.
+ESL 177 ADVANCED VOCABULARY DEVELOPMENT 3 Units FOR READING & WRITING Prerequisite: Appropriate placement test score or successful completion of ESL 166 and 167.
 Advisory: Designed for students whose native language is not English.
+May be taken two times for credit.
 Three hours lecture.